Nameless Rumia's Wiki

 4chan

-“the constant off-topic circlejerking and porn posting has been a continuing problem for moderation.
-4chan isn't meant to be a chatroom”
+“There hasn't been any new content in at least a year, and the constant off-topic circlejerking and porn posting has been a continuing problem for moderation.
+4chan isn't meant to be a chatroom where a dozen or so people who all know each other can blog about their daily lives”

 – Anonymous ## Manager1)

-4chan is a large bulletin board website that was set up by Christopher Poole on October 1, 2003, drawing inspiration from Futaba Channel.2)3) Since 2015, it was acquired by Hiroyuki Nishimura4) for $8 million,5) but has actually been managed by “RapeApe” in actuality.6)
+4chan is a large bulletin board website, a Futaba Channel-inspired clone, founded by Christopher Poole on October 1, 2003.2)3) In 2015, it was acquired by Hiroyuki Nishimura for $8 million,4)5) but he has mostly been hands-off, so “RapeApe” has effectively been running the show.6)

 Summary

-The website was intended to be an English analogue of Futaba Channel,8) but they ended up being a mix of 2channel's stupidity with images.
-It was *not* the western internet's first introduction to anonymity,9) but it's certainly notable enough for housing it at such a large scale, using inconsistent moderators who take a relaxed approach, which has incidentally bred a hostile and contrarian community over time.
+The website once aspired to be Futaba Channel's English-language analogue,7) but ended up with 2channel's stupidity with images, and it wasn't even the Western internet's first introduction to 'anonymity'.8) However, it was certainly notable for housing anonymity at a large scale at one point, with inconsistent moderators trying to take a 'relaxed' approach, at the cost of the community growing hostile and contrarian over time.

 History